aws-samples/aws-serverless-cicd-workshop/workshop/content/buildpipe/howto/_index.en.md

 The best way to automate the creation of CI/CD pipelines is by provisioning them programmatically using Infrastructure as Code (IaC).
-This is useful in a microservices environment, where you may have a pipeline per microservice.
+This is useful in a microservices environment, where you may have a pipeline per service.
 In such environments there could be dozens, or even hundreds, of CI/CD pipelines.
 Having an automated way to create those CI/CD pipelines enables developers move quickly without the burden of building them manually.
 SAM Pipelines, which you'll be using, is a tool to ease that burden.